navroop-ch/game_distribution_system/FEATURES.md

 ### How to run?
-Assuming our data base is not empty
-SessionClient.java executes the backend.
+Assuming our data base is not empty src.SessionClient.java executes the backend.
 It will read command from the text files daily.txt and execute it if it’s valid.
-To check if it’s valid, the backend will check with userName.txt, a file that stored all our existing user in data_base.java where these file paths are fixed.
+To check if it’s valid, the backend will check with userName.txt, a file that stored all our existing user in src.data_base.java where these file paths are fixed.
 They can be changed manually.
-Add the daily.txt to a2-a-g-a-n-g and then run the main method for SessionClient.java
+Add the daily.txt to a2-a-g-a-n-g and then run the main method for src.SessionClient.java